shakeel-faiz/FF/005/pdf2jpg.md

 - **Meta Description**: Learn how to convert a PDF file to image (JPEG, PNG) in Python with detailed examples.
 Step-by-step guide using popular libraries like pdf2image and PyMuPDF.
 - **Headings**: Organized with H1, H2, and H3 tags for better SEO and readability.

----

-This article should be a good start for anyone searching for how to convert a PDF to an image using Python.
-You can adjust and expand upon it based on your audience’s needs or additional insights from your keyword research.